abinit/abinit/doc/tutorial/tdepes.md

 In this case, we should first use mrgddb to merge the _DDB and _EIGR2D/_EIGI2D but since we only have one q-point we do not have to perform this step.
-The static temperature dependence as well as the G2F can be computed thanks to anaddb with the files file [[tests/tutorespfn/Input/tdepes_2.files]] and the input file [[tests/tutorespfn/Input/tdepes_2.in]].
+The static temperature dependence and the G2F can be computed thanks to anaddb with the files file [[tests/tutorespfn/Input/tdepes_2.files]] and the input file [[tests/tutorespfn/Input/tdepes_2.in]].